Six top Dutch breweries and their best beers

 The former Jopenkerk church in the centre of Haarlem has been transformed into a beautiful brewery to uphold the city’s centuries-old brewing tradition.
 Combined with a cafe and restaurant, the Jopenkerk is a unique location and perfect for a drink, lunch or dinner.
-It has brought its historic home city back on the map for beer lovers.
+It has put its historic home city back on the map for beer lovers.

 Jopen Mooie Nel

 IPA is a ship’s beer, extra heavy and hoppy for those long voyages aboard a mighty vessel.
-Jopen Mooie Nel (Pretty Nel) is an amber ale North Sea IPA.
+Jopen Mooie Nel ("Pretty Nel") is an amber ale North Sea IPA.
 The name is derived from the waters between Haarlem and Spaarndam.
 This rich beer has a bitter flavour with fruity tones.

 Gold Jopen Ongelovige Thomas

 A full malty flavour is the main attraction of this beer.
-Ongelovige Thomas (Doubting Thomas) is a red and brown heavyweight, perfect for winter.
+Ongelovige Thomas ("Doubting Thomas") is a red and brown heavyweight, perfect for winter.